tidewave-ai/tidewave_python/README.md

 #### Settings

-* `ALLOWED_HOSTS` - Tidewave use the same allowed origins as your app to validate access
 * `TIDEWAVE["allow_remote_access"]` - Whether to allow remote connections (default `False`)
 * `TIDEWAVE["team"]` - Enable your Tidewave Team configuration, such as `TIDEWAVE = {"team": {"id": "dashbit"}}`